Combe Martin Ores and Smelting

 Buzzacott Manor Combe Martin

-: these entrance gates and gatepiers to Buzzacott Manor are composed of cast and wrought iron.
-The gates are divided into five sections, with the two outer sections separated by a pair o…
+…Value 2).
+Constructed in the late 19th century: these entrance gates and gatepiers to Buzzacott Manor are composed of cast and wrought iron.
+The gates are divided into five sections, wi…

 Combe Martin Industrial History